Nicht lieferbar

 Autorenporträt

-James Bryan Smith is the author of The Good and Beautiful God and the Apprentice series.
-He earned his MDiv at Yale and his DMin at Fuller and is a theology professor at Friends University in Wichita, Kansas.
+James Bryan Smith (MDiv, Yale University Divinity School, DMin, Fuller Seminary) is a theology professor at Friends University in Wichita, Kansas, and a writer and speaker in the area of Christian spiritual formation.
 He also serves as the director of the Apprentice Institute for Christian Spiritual Formation at Friends University.
 A founding member of Richard J. Foster's spiritual renewal ministry, Renovaré, Smith is an ordained United Methodist Church minister and has served in various capacities in local churches.
-Smith is also the editor of A Spiritual Formation Workbook and Devotional Classics (with Richard Foster).
+Smith is also the editor of A Spiritual Formation Workbook, Devotional Classics (with Richard Foster), Embracing the Love of God, Rich Mullins: An Arrow Pointing to Heaven and Room of Marvels.